stefanspringer1/SwiftXML/README.md

 The handling of namespaces differs from other libraries for XML in that the prefix plays a more prominent role.

 Elements can have prefixes, which are not only useful for referencing namespaces, but can also be used independently of namespaces to distinguish between elements with the same name during the processing of a document.
-(If you need some prefix independently of namespaces, use `registerIndependentPrefix(withPrefixSuggestion:)` which returns an actual prefix to be used.)
+(If you need some prefix independently of namespaces, use `XDocument.registerIndependentPrefix(withPrefixSuggestion:)` which returns an actual prefix to be used.)
 Prefixes are crucial for direct access to elements and thus also differentiate the rules accordingly.

 When reading a document, namespace prefix definitions are only recognized if the argument `recognizeNamespaces` is set to `true` in the call of the parse function used.
 An element that uses a namespace prefix defined in its context then gets the name _without_ the prefix (and without the separating colon), the prefix is separately stored in the `prefix` property of the element (which by default is `nil`).
 The actual prefixes might get changed during this process to avoid multiple prefix definitions for the same namespace URI or collisions.